Sheep-y/Automodchef/Technical.md

 Example: orderedDish, cookedDish, target and body of ZhtEpic.

+## Common Unity Tasks ##

+Like .Net, Unity has its own unique ecosystem.
+Once you learn it, the skill can be applied to other Unity games.

+### Modifying UI ###

+Everything displayed in Unity is a GameObject with a Transform, and potentially more components.
+If you activate or inactivate the object, you can show or hide it.
+Position can be adjusted through its transform.

+There are a number of tools that can help you "see" the GUI tree.
+BepIn comes with a visual plugin, and I got some commented out code in ZyMod to dump it to mod log.

+This mod only do a minor tweaks.
+From a computer command object it find the label object called "to", then find it Text component and change its text.
+See FixCommandText for the code.

-### Non-Patches ###
+### Replacing Texture ###

+Texture is widlely used in Unity both in 2D and 3D.

+Replacing asset bundles requires no coding, but you need to redistribute the whole bundle (copyright, file size etc.), and it must be updated with every game patch.
+So, if you can code, you can replace it on the fly.
+Pretty easy, as long as you can find where to intercept it before it is displayed.

+See LanguageSelectionButton for code that dynamically load a 2d texture.
+The code then replaces the language button's image with it, provided the game is set to show Chinese.

+## Last Words ##

-Patching is not the only job of the mod.
+Patching is not the only way to modify a game.
-The Traditional Chinese part will load custom translation data and custom language icon, replacing the original.

-A dll mod also does not necessary patch the game.
-Mod Managers, for example, may or may not patch the game.
-Same for modding libraries.

-On the other hand, Cheat Engine can "mod" a game without patching any code.
+Cheat Engine can "mod" a game without patching any code, and some tools can rewrite the dll file.
 So many ways to skin a robot CEO.

-## Last Words ##
+Conversingly, a dll mod does not necessary patch the game either.
+Mod managers, modding libraries, mods that depends on other mods to do the dirty work...

+It is what I am exceedingly good at, so it is what I focus on, but even I mod games in other ways.
+Save file hacking, ini tweaking, asset replacement, x86 code hack, python script hack, men in the middle.
+Been there done that.
+So, yeah, keep your eyes open.
+Even within .Net patching, Harmony / HarmonyX is not the only option.
+RuntimeDetour, for example.
+If you are mad like me.

 Whether you think my code is crazy, elegance, or both, they took many sheep-days of decipering, testing, and polishing, built on decades of coding experience.
 You don't need to mimic my style, and I do not expect to see it at work, where I were kid gloves.
+Poor me.

 Modding is a small circle.
 Please be nice, respect other modders and the deveolpers.

-Also, Harmony / HarmonyX is popular, but not the only option.
-For something different, try RuntimeDetour.